sheriferson/dotfiles/Ubersicht/widgets/README.markdown

 If you're interested, you should check out Übersicht's [thriving gallery of widgets](http://tracesof.net/uebersicht-widgets/ "Übersicht widget gallery").

+These widgets contain hardcoded paths and dependencies that mean they might not work for you without some modification.
+Feel free to repurpose them as you please.

 Here's a list of the widgets I use:

 - **`ical.widget`** shows me a list of event names, times, and locations in the bottom left.
 If I have no events, it wisely suggests I read something.
 I should listen more often.